michaelhly/michaelhly.github.io/_posts/tune-llm-one.md

 — Brian Ripley, page 354, [Pattern Recognition and Neural Networks](https://www.amazon.com/Pattern-Recognition-Neural-Networks-Ripley/dp/0521460867/ref=as_li_ss_tl?dchild=1&keywords=Pattern+Recognition+and+Neural+Networks&qid=1597365594&sr=8-3&linkCode=sl1&tag=inspiredalgor-20&linkId=2507606de5f6bab2d4dba3e797eac0e2&language=en_US), 1996

 When tuning (or training) our model, we want to aim for a good statistical fit so our model can make good predictions based on our inputs.
 We want to avoid a situation where our defined outcomes are too simple, and our model cannot make accurate generalizations on the data it has not seen before — this is called _underfitting_.
-We also want to avoid _overfitting_, where the target outcomes include too much noise and random fluctuations in the training data are picked up and learned as concepts by the model.
+We also want to avoid _overfitting_, where the target outcomes include too much noise, and the model picks up and learns random fluctuations in the training data as concepts.

 _Overfitting vs. Underfitting_
 ![Statistical Fit](https://michaelhly.github.io/assets/tune-llm-one/statistical-fit.svg)